hutauf/vine-prices-estimation/README.md

 # vine-prices-estimation

+If you use this tool, it might get you banned from keepa!
+This is only for educational purposes and it has happened that automated tools running on keepa will result in an IP ban.
+I don't recommend using this tool.
+Amazon will release the list end of Jan '24, and I would just wait it out now.

 Check prices for vine purchases on keepa.
 I assume you are using Windows and have Chrome installed.

 # step 1